Help & Guides

 Sign in or create an account

-Log in using any method (email, Google, GitHub, or access code).
+Log in using any method (email, Google, or GitHub).
 The invite is automatically accepted when you sign in - it's matched by the invite token, not your email address.

 Cross-email accept: If you receive an invite at work@company.com but sign in with your personal Google account (personal@gmail.com), the invite is still accepted.
 Cova matches invites by token, not email address.
 The inviter will see which email you actually signed up with.